uyar/calico/README.rst

-Pace is a utility for checking and evaluating programming assignments.
+Clioc is a utility for checking command-line programs whether they exhibit expected behavior.